max-dw-i/myfyrio/README.md

 - Parallel calculating

-If you have a multi-core processor, the programme utilizes all the cores.
+If you have a multi-core processor, the programme utilises all the cores.
 But you can set the number of CPU cores to be used (in case you want to play 'Crysis' at the same time).

 - Lazy thumbnail loading

 You can turn on this option if you'd like to save some RAM.
-Image thumbnails will be loaded only when they are in the viewport (and free the RAM when they are not).
+Image thumbnails will be loaded only when they are visible (and free the RAM when they are not).

 - Safe interruption